togfoxy/TacticalGridIron/README.md

 If the ball lands too close to the opposing team then the ball will be "knocked down" by that team.

+Quarterbacks have throwing accuracy.
+Factor this into your ball placement.

+Throw distance affects accuracy.
+Short throws will be more accurate than long bombs.

+Some players are good at catching and others are not.

 Keep your Quarterback away from the opposing team.

 When the ball is snapped, side step left or right and allow your running back (RB) room to charge forward.